-Also, since snow blowers operate in below freezing temperatures, you should use 4-stroke engine oil specially formulated for cold weather use.
+Also, because snow blowers operate in below-freezing temperatures, you should use 4-stroke engine oil specially formulated for cold weather use.
 Otherwise, the oil can turn to sludge, preventing your snow blower from starting.

-You want your snow blower to last for a long time.
+You want your snow blower to last for years to come, and your engine isn't the only part that needs attention.
 Melting snow is notorious for rusting scratched steel.

 Use a wire brush or sandpaper to remove as much rust as possible, so the paint will stick.
-Apply a thin coat and let dry.
-Repeat a few more times, and your rust problem is solved.
+Apply a thin coat of rust-proof paint and let dry.
+Repeat a few more times, and your snowblower will be protected all season long.